Biwa Hayahide: Retirement

 Biwa Hayahide was retired to stud at Nissai Farm.
 He was mostly unsuccessful as a sire, producing no graded stakes winners.
 Eventually, Narita Brian would surpass Biwa Hayahide as a sire.
 Biwa Hayahide's most successful offspring was San M.X., who earned ¥132.11 million after placing in multiple grade II races.
 Biwa Hayahide was retired as a stallion in 2005.

 In September 2019, an employee of Nissai Farm found that someone had broken in to the farm and cut a piece of Biwa Hayahide's mane, approximately 10 centimeters long and 10 centimeters wide.
 Similar incidents were reported at other farms in the coming weeks.
 At Versailles Farm, both Taiki Shuttle and Rose Kingdom had their manes cut, and in Urakawa Town, Winning Ticket also had his mane cut.

 Biwa Hayahide became weak from age in 2020.
 His owners hoped that the milder summer experienced that year would help the horse, but Biwa Hayahide died from old age on 21 July 2020 at age 30.

 In popular culture

-An anthropomorphized version of Biwa Hayahide appears in the anime media franchise Umamusume: Pretty Derby.
+An anthropomorphized version of Biwa Hayahide appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Yui Kondo.
+She is depicted as a calculating, logic-driven girl who seeks to develop the “perfect winning equation.”
+Similar to real life, she is the older sister of Narita Brian, while her 1993 Triple Crown rivals of Narita Taishin and Winning Ticket are her best friends (and race teammates in the anime).
+Biwa Hayahide is also self-conscious of her head size, alluding to the real horse’s large face, and is so self-conscious about it to the point where she would get defensive at any remark with the word “big” and/or “head.”